12 Months of Prepping – The First Year

 TASKS:

-• Package your prescription medications in a storage container and date for annual rotation purposes
+• Pack your prescription medications in a storage container with a date for annual rotation purposes.

-• Pack up warm blankets, sleeping bags, socks and other cold weather items
+• Stock up warm blankets, sleeping bags, socks, and other cold-weather items.

-• Review your storage area and put stray items in containers that are well marked
+• Put any stray items in containers that are well marked.

 SUPPLIES & GEAR: